tom-seddon/b2/doc/Debug-version.md

 The routine is called on exit from the next invocation of the IRQ handler, so interrupts must be enabled if it is to be actually called.

+There's no control over the paging.
+The address just has to be valid when the time comes.

 Respond with `200 OK` if the call was initiated within half a second or so, or `503 Service Unavailable` if not, e.g., because interrupts were disabled for the whole period.

 (There's no information available about when the routine returns.
 It might even not return at all.)

 ### `mount?drive=D&name=N` ###